lg/lg.io/_posts/2016-10-10-cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.md

 ### Part 1: Creating the Azure instance

-1. Once you get the email that you're in, go to the Azure portal and create a new NV6 type machine (has NVIDIA's new M60 GPU).
+1. Once you get the email that you're in, go to the Azure portal and use the following instructions to create a new NV6 type machine (has NVIDIA's new M60 GPU).
 The K80 machines won't work for this since they don't virtualize the display adapter we need.
 	1. Enter the Azure Portal
 	1. On the left side select 'Virtual machines' and click 'Add'
   ![](/assets/azure-overwatch/virtual-machine-listing.png)
 	2. Select 'Windows Server' then 'Windows Server 2016 Technical Preview 5'
 	![](/assets/azure-overwatch/windows-server-tile.png)
 	![](/assets/azure-overwatch/windows-server-20160r5.png)
-	3. When prompted for the deployment model, select 'Resource Manager' and click the 'Create' button
+	3. When prompted for the deployment model, select 'Resource Manager' from the dropdown and click the 'Create' button
 	![](/assets/azure-overwatch/resource-manager.png)
 	4. Enter a name and some credentials for the machine.
 Make sure though that the 'VM disk type' is 'HDD' and the Location is 'South Central US' (this is the only location they support right now)
 	![](/assets/azure-overwatch/sample-machien-config.png)